ADITYAGABA1322/AllerBite/README.md

  # 2.)
 Add your  GoogleService-Info.plist for Google Authenticator and Firebase usage
  # 3.)
 Create Your Info plist for storing the  URL type for  gogole sign in  reversed Client id
  # 4.)
 Add Lottie ios package, Google Auth , Firebase package
+ # 5.)
+I'm providing a lottie ios package that is working not latest one working in it so download the package from above and add local into your Xcode package manager
 Prerequisites:

 # Technologies Used